The Ethics Council

 Inger Ashing, born 1974, is the managing director of Save the Children International.
 She was previously the director of the Delegation Against Segregation.
 Inger Ashing has also been a National Coordinator for young people without work or education, manager and deputy general director at the Swedish Agency for Youth and Civil Society, and managing director for the Global Child Forum.
 She has been active in Save the Children for more than 25 years.
 She has been a board member and the chairperson for Save the Children Sweden and a board member of Save the Children International.

-Anna-Sara Lind, born 1977, is a professor in public law at the law department of Uppsala University.
+Anna-Sara Lind, born 1977, is Professor of Public Law at the Department of Law at Uppsala University.
 Her research focuses on public law in a broad sense, how EU law affects legislative development within medical and social law and how freedoms and rights can be secured within a complex constitutional reality.
 She has been affiliated with the Centre for Research Technology and Bioethics since 2011.
 Anna-Sara Lind is a contributing organiser of the annual conference on the Impact of Religion-Challenges for Society, Law and Democracy at Uppsala University.